 “Dental amalgams contain mercury, which may have nerotoxic effects on the nervous systems of developing children and fetuses.”

-Of course, the FDA and the ADA (American Dental Association) are some of the most lawyered-up organization on the planet, so you think they’re going to admit their practices for the past 150 years have caused mercury poisoning in millions of people?
+Of course, the FDA and the ADA (American Dental Association) are some of the most lawyered-up organization on the planet, so you think they’re going to admit their practices for the past 150 years have caused mercury poisoning in people?
 Hardly.
 As Dr. Jorgenson points out (very courageous of her, I think!), that would invite loads of lawsuits against dentists and the ADA itself.
 Nope, this is the ADA’s stance:

 Amalgam is “a safe, affordable and durable material that has been used in the teeth of more than 100 million Americans.”